ericcxie/ericxie.ca/src/content/blog/shopify.md

 ## Learn with an open mind

 As engineers, it's often easy to dismiss anything that isn't directly technical or related to your goals.
-Being surrounded by a team filled with designers, creatives, and marketers, it gave me a better appreciation for the non-technical sides of product development.
+Being surrounded by a team filled with designers, creatives, and marketers, gave me a better appreciation for the non-technical sides of product development.
 I honestly never thought I'd work with creative coding ever but at the end of the day—I'm glad I did.
 When else in my career would I get the chance to animate ASCII art.

-## Have fun!

-And last but not least, have fun in the process.
-Life is too short, and work can get repetitive, so might as well have fun doing it.
+## When in doubt, go with the simple solution

+It's easy to think that a more complex solution must be better.
+I used to believe that if a library exists, you should use it.
+But in practice, I've found that it's often better _not_ to.
+I could've used GSAP or Framer for animations, or an ASCII rendering library, but that would've added extra dependencies, increased the bundle size, and reduced my creative control.
+That's not to say that you should rebuild everything from scratch.
+But when the problem is simple enough, building it yourself often results in cleaner, faster, and more maintainable code.

 # Ending Remarks

 It's kinda surreal that this term has already come to an end.
-I'd be lying if I said I wouldn't miss the bottomless snacks on the 11th floor or the weekly pair programming session and 1:1 with my mentor in room 6.225° every Wednesday.
+I'd be lying if I said I wouldn't miss the bottomless snacks on the 11th floor or the weekly pair programming session with my mentor in room 6.225° every Wednesday.

 ![office](/img/blog/shopify/office.webp)

-I may be the first engineering intern on the branding team, but I know I won’t be the last.

 I’m incredibly thankful to my team for being so welcoming, and to my manager and mentor for consistently supporting my growth and learning throughout the term.